NGIT-Open-Source/Neil.js/docs/CONTRIBUTIONS.md

 4. Finally, Follow the below steps if you want to **run your own instance of bot** for testing/development
      -  **We would also highly suggest you to create your own server to test your bot out if you are new as we don't want to spam the main server.**

-5. Create a file `.env` and copy the template from `.env.example`.
-Make necessary changes in `.env`.
+5. Let's store secrets/tokens.
+Create a file with name `.env` and copy/paste template from `.env.example`.
+Replace default values in `.env` with your secrets/tokens.
+     - **Default values in `.env.example` are self-explanable and will guide you** to fill values, open an issue if you need help
      - For security, `.env` will not be committed since it is added to `.gitignore`
      - MAKE SURE NOT TO REVEAL YOUR TOKENS/SECRETS FROM `.env` ANYWHERE ELSE
      - Get the tokens/ids from [Discord Dev portal](https://discord.com/developers/applications).
 We recommend following official Discord.js docs to [Setup Bot](https://discordjs.guide/preparations/setting-up-a-bot-application.html) and [adding it to your Server](https://discordjs.guide/preparations/adding-your-bot-to-servers.html)